MileHacker Logo

 Workshops & Classes

 • Cooking Classes: Take a class on making traditional Tunisian dishes like couscous, brik, or various salads.
-Many classes include a guided visit to a local market to source ingredients, delivering a full farm-to-table experience.
+Many classes include a guided visit to a resident market to source ingredients, delivering a full farm-to-table experience.

 • Artisan Workshops: Opportunities exist to observe or participate in traditional crafts within the souks of the Medina.
 Look for workshops specializing in pottery, carpet weaving, leather working, or copper engraving.